Gritting roads and pavements in freezing weather

 Take care to not block drains or push snow into piles in areas where people may walk or drive.
 You should not use salt from grit bins on private footpaths, driveways or properties.

-We normally check grit bins during summer to re-fill or replace them before winter starts.
-However, in the winter we rely on the public to notify us of problems with grit bins.
-You can report an empty or damaged grit bin online.
+We normally check salt boxes during summer to re-fill or replace them before winter starts.
+However, in the winter we rely on the public to notify us of problems with salt boxes.
+You can report an empty or damaged salt box online.